clblamires/ninesjournal/_posts/2020-06-07-the-doomed-one.md

 ---
 Here’s the rest of tonight’s story.
 We gathered ourselves together and ascended the stairs again.
 I led the way with Actaeon and Torag, indicating where Briar and I had scouted ahead.
 The first door was wear we heard the goatlings bleating.
 The second door had nothing but silence beyond it.
 Actaeon decided to investigate the first door, barging through, and Torag followed him.
 I heard a shriek as two strange women attacked him.
 I don’t know how to describe them, other than they looked human.
 But they also looked like the satyrs down the stairs.
 Much later, I learned that they are called Manaeds.

 The women attacked Actaeon with large knifes, injuring him and throwing him back.
 Clio and Shadow had already moved forward and entered the room, too.
 I heard that awful bleating sound again.
 I followed and threw a cone of fire at the monsters.
-But I… I didn’t know the goatlings in here were… babies.
+But I...
+I didn’t know the goatlings in here were... babies.

 One of the Manaeds slashed at me with the knife.
 I guess the injury snapped me out of a daze or something.
 I warded myself and ran back out to the hallway.
 I am so weak, I just sat there and stared at my hands.
 The commotion continued in the room while Actaeon, Clio, and Torag fought the monsters.
 Shadow and Briar were in the hallway with me.
 Shadow kept saying something to me, but I couldn’t hear it.

 I killed those goatling babies.
 I couldn’t breathe.
 I couldn’t see straight.
 I just looked at my hands.

 It was so strange, or *funny* maybe, what got my attention back to the situation.
-I guess the last Manaed standing cast a spell or something because Briar suddenly began… dancing.
+I guess the last Manaed standing cast a spell or something because Briar suddenly began... dancing.
 I guess you could call it dancing.
 It was a confusion spell of some kind because Briar couldn’t control it.
 Shadow actually laughed, and his laugh brought me out of my daze.
 I stood up and went to the door frame, fired a blast of magic, and the Manaed fell back.

 I am grateful for Shadow.
 He’s a keeper, Heath.
 He knelt next to me when I sat down again, wiping the tears from my eyes.
 He told me that the goatlings were evil, though I contested that they were just children.
 The goatlings were servants of Khar’shan and were being raised on human flesh, with bloodlust in their education and murder in their training.
 Shadow comforted me and lifted me up, telling me we had to go on.

 I am grateful for Briar and Clio, too.
 I remember when I hugged Clio after she had been targeted by the harpies.
 Clio hugged me this time as I cried, though I suspect she hasn’t done much hugging in her life.
 She smells like trees and earth and flowers.
-As awkward as Clio’s embraces are, it felt so good to be in someone’s arms, even if just for a moment.
+As awkward as Clio’s embraces are, it felt so good to be in her arms, even if just for a moment.
 Briar knelt down by me, too, gently reminding me how many people we saved from a cruel fate by taking the goatlings out.
 She’s right, of course.
 For as long as I’ve known her, I always sensed Briar’s disdain for mortals.
 This time, she was so gentle and kind.

 Briar found more sleeping kids, all still under some magical effect from Demetria.
 She closed the door and left them to continue sleeping.
 Our group moved further down the hallway, and I pointed at the last two doors.
 The one in front of us was from where the smell came.
 I assume it was a kitchen, and Torag’s nose agreed.
 The door around the corner led to where Briar and I had heard female voices.
 We decided to look into the kitchen first.